mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

     return "Hello World!";
 });
 ```
-Now we have a fully functional minimal API web application in ASP.NET Core.
+We just made a minimal API web application in ASP.NET Core 6.0.
 Let's run it and see what happens.

 ![hello world output from running app](https://raw.githubusercontent.com/mobiletonster/blogposts/main/code/aspnetcore/images/moved-cheese/3-hello-world.jpg#screenshot)
 When we launch the default path it returns `hello world` so we have a fully functioning web application.
 Minimal APIs are a great way to quickly build a Web API project.

 ## What about Startup.cs?
-The middleware flow is similar to that of the full Web API MVC projects and shares much of the same implementations.
+The middleware flow in ASP.NET Core 6.0 is similar to that of the full Web API MVC projects and shares much of the same implementations.
 In previous ASP.NET Core projects you were given a `Startup.cs` class with two methods in it `ConfigureServices()` and `Configure()`.

 In `ConfigureServices()` you register services for dependency injection.
 In `Configure()`, you outline your middleware pipeline order and structure.